dipankarpaul2k/Rust-Notes/02_Basics/01_variables_and_mutability.md

 ```

 Attempting to redeclare or shadow the constant `MAX_POINTS` with a new value will cause a compilation error.
 If you need a variable with a changeable value, use a mutable variable instead of a constant.

----

-For more information read the [rust book](https://doc.rust-lang.org/book/ch03-01-variables-and-mutability.html).